 Simon has spent time on conservation projects in Africa, working specifically on rhino conservation.
-In 2012 Simon felt his perfect blend of experience in both the charity and business sectors, combined with an unwavering passion for wildlife conservation, and in particular the rhino could be used to greater effect.
+In 2012 Simon felt his perfect blend of experience in both the charity and business sectors, combined with an unwavering passion for wildlife conservation, and in

 Jill joined Helping Rhinos in June 2015 and has been developing our fundraising and communications initiatives as well as growing our social media Followers.
 Our Protection in Perpetuity project is also the brainchild of Jill.